Your Definitive Mobile Game Marketing Guide

-In reality, with a smaller sample size, you probably won’t get clear-cut data as you see above.
-But, you will still get a strong indication of where to allocate your dollars.
+In reality, with a smaller sample size, you probably won’t get clear-cut data like above.
+But, you will get a strong indication of where to allocate your spend.
 Running a small-scale test for 10,000 and seeing two likely group targets rather than five has still increased your targeting effectiveness by 60%.
 That’s the thinking process you should be going through to market your mobile game effectively.

-You should be able to graph your reach very easily, and you always want to see your reach trending upward on a left to right basis.
-If it's not, or if it's stalling, you need to work out which actions didn't work, and move away from them, while "doubling down" on those strategies that are proven to be working.
-Gut feel is no way to be conducting your marketing spend, so rely on the data, not on what you believe will work best.
+You should be able to graph your reach very easily, and you always want to see your reach trending upward positively.
+If it's not, or if it's stalling, you need to work out which actions didn't work, and move away from them, while doubling down on those strategies that prove to be working.
+Gut feel is no way to be conducting your marketing spend, so rely on the data, not on what you think will work best.

 If you’ve released a game already, then you’ve got one of the most valuable things a game marketer can have: previous customers.
-These people have already bought a game from you once, they are statistically more likely to be buyers than someone who hasn’t.
+These people have already bought a game from you once, so they're statistically more likely to be buyers.